 Business Challenge – Managing an Ever-Growing Amount of Data

-The Home Depot is one of the most popular home improvement store chains.
-It hosts over 2,200 stores and more than 700,000 products.
+The Home Depot is one of the most popular home improvement store chains, with more than 2,200 stores and 50,000 products.
 Focusing on data analysis continuously plays a vital role in the company’s success.
-This is essential, whether it involves creating detailed sales forecasts, resupplying inventory throughout the supply chain, or maintaining performance scorecards.
+Its use cases include creating detailed sales forecasts, resupplying inventory, and maintaining performance scorecards.

-Because of all the data required for analysts, the existing on-premise data warehouse was under much stress.
-The rapid growth of this data created significant challenges in managing performance, cost, and data priorities.
+Maintaining a competitive edge in today’s business environment requires a greater data-driven approach than was possible with The Home Depot’s legacy technology.
+Because of all the data required for analysis, its on-premise data warehouse was under much stress.
+The rapid growth of data created significant challenges in performance, cost, and managing data priorities.
 Adding more capacity for all the data required a lot of planning and testing.
-For example, one case for increasing capacity took six months to plan.
-Furthermore, it resulted in a service outage for three days to implement.

-However, capacity was again reaching its limit within the next year.
-This impacted performance as well as made it difficult to maintain such data-intensive workloads.
-The Home Depot needed to find a better way to keep up with these demands, as the capacity refresh cycles continued to shrink while the need for data continued to grow rapidly.
+And, capacity was reaching its limit, which impacted performance.
+It also became difficult to maintain such data-intensive workloads.
+So, The Home Depot needed a better way to keep up with these demands, as the capacity refresh cycles continued to shrink.
+Meanwhile, the need for data continued to grow rapidly.

 Technology Solution – Using BigQuery for Data Warehouse Management

-The Home Depot needed a cloud solution to keep up with its ever-growing data demands for maintaining business operations.
-After extensive research, The Home Depot selected Google Cloud‘s BigQuery as a solution to handle its data warehouse on the cloud.
-BigQuery is a scalable and serverless data warehouse offering better infrastructure agility and analytic features to gain insights on business operations.
+The Home Depot needed a cloud solution to keep up with its ever-growing data demands.
+The retailer selected Google Cloud’s BigQuery as a solution for its data warehouse.
+BigQuery is a scalable, “serverless” cloud data warehouse.

-Once capacity was added, there were no service interruptions.
-It only took a week to implement this cloud technology.
-Standard SQL support makes it easy to use, as it doesn’t require any complicated system administration.
-Due to Identity and Access Management features, The Home Depot had the flexibility to create separate Google Cloud projects without causing any interference with other teams.
+With BigQuery, capacity can be easily added, so service interruptions can be avoided.
+Standard SQL support and serverless capabilities make the cloud data warehouse relatively easy to use without complicated system administration.
+Also, thanks to identity and access management, The Home Depot had the flexibility to create separate Google Cloud projects without causing interference with other teams.

-The fixed-rate monthly pricing model of BigQuery made it easy to stay within budget without worrying about any variable costs.
-The remaining capacity not being used for a project remained available for business use, which provided substantial computing power without any additional expenses.
+BigQuery’s fixed-rate monthly pricing model made it easy to stay within budget without worrying about any variable costs.
+At the same time, any unused capacity is available for other business use, a source of computing power without additional expenses.

-The Home Depot’s legacy data warehouse consisted of 450 terabytes of data, while the BigQuery data warehouse provides more than 15 petabytes.
-Ultimately, this gives The Home Depot much more flexibility in using data to improve decision-making by using new datasets to boost its operations further.
+The Home Depot’s legacy data warehouse consisted of 450 terabytes of data, while the BigQuery data warehouse handles more than 15 petabytes.
+The much larger database gives The Home Depot more flexibility for improved decision-making.

-Here is an overview of the results of using Google Cloud’s BigQuery:
+Here are some of the results of using Google Cloud’s BigQuery: